Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 About a month later at the beginning of August, the State Fair is held for 15 days in the western suburb of West Allis in Milwaukee County.

-Milwaukee is also home of the National League Brewers and they play their games at Miller Park.
+Milwaukee is also home to the National League Brewers and they play their games at Miller Park.

-If you visit during colder weather, take advantage of attending an NBA Milwaukee Bucks game or other attraction in a newly constructed entertainment arena in the revitalized downtown area.
+If you visit during colder weather, take advantage of attending an NBA Milwaukee Bucks game or other attraction in a newly constructed entertainment arena, the Fiserv Forum, in the revitalized downtown area.

 Facts about Wisconsin cities, counties, and parks are taken from Wikipedia.